Community Composting

 Spring 2023: New Mexico Compost Coalition launches statewide Community Composting Pilot

-The New Mexico Compost Coalition is a network of municipalities, non-profit organizations, researchers and agency representatives seeking to turn food waste into a beneficial resource through partnerships and cooperative approaches.
+The New Mexico Compost Coalition is a network of businesses, municipalities, non-profit organizations, researchers and agency representatives seeking to turn food waste into a beneficial resource through partnerships and cooperative approaches.
 The coalition is facilitated by New Mexico Healthy Soil and welcomes new members.
 If interested, please contact Isabelle Jenniches.

 Problem Statement